ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ##### DDS CLI Token

-At the beginning of the session, we mentioned about the authentication token file generated in your home directory when you log in. **It is important that this file is kept safe and not shared**.
+At the beginning of the session, we mentioned the authentication token file generated in your home directory when you log in. **It is important that this file is kept safe and not shared**.

 If you move this file from your home directory and put it elsewhere, you will still be able to access the system by specifying the new path.
 For example: